-2.10.1 If subject to the authority of an Anti-Doping Organization, is serving a period of Ineligibility; or

-2.10.2 If not subject to the authority of an Anti-Doping Organization and where Ineligibility has not been addressed in a results management process pursuant to the Code, has been convicted or found in a riminal, disciplinary or professional proceeding to have engaged in conduct which would have constituted a violation of anti-doping rules if Code-compliant rules had been applicable to such Person.
-The disqualifying status of such Person shall be in force for the longer of six years from the criminal, professional proceeding to have years of such Person.
-The disqualifying status of such Person shall be in force for the longer of six years from the criminal, professional or disciplinary decision or the duration of the criminal, disciplinary or professional sanction imposed; or

-2.10.3 Is serving as a front or intermediary for an individual described in Article 2.10.1 or 2.10.2.
+- 2.10.1 If subject to the authority of an Anti-Doping Organization, is serving a period of Ineligibility; or - 2.10.2 If not subject to the authority of an Anti-Doping Organization and where Ineligibility has not been addressed in a results management process pursuant to the Code, has been convicted or found in a criminal, disciplinary or professional proceeding to have engaged in conduct which would have constituted a violation of anti-doping rules if Code-compliant rules had been applicable to such Person.
+The disqualifying status of such Person shall be in force for the longer of six years from the criminal, professional or disciplinary decision or the duration of the criminal, disciplinary or professional sanction imposed; or - 2.10.3 Is serving as a front or intermediary for an individual described in Article 2.10.1 or 2.10.2.

-In order for this provision to apply, it is necessary that the Driver or other Person has previously been advised in writing by an Anli-Doping Organization with jurisdiction over the Driver or other Person, or by WADA, of the Driver Support Person's disqualifying status and the potential Consequence of prohibited association and that the Driver or other Person can reasonably avoid the association.
-The Anti-Doping Organization shall also Use reasonable efforts to advise the Driver Support Person who is the subject of the notice to the Driver or other Person that the criteria described in Articles 2.10.1 and 2.10.2 do not apply to him or her.
+In order for this provision to apply, it is necessary that the Driver or other Person has previously been advised in writing by an Anti-Doping Organization with jurisdiction over the Driver or other Person, or by WADA, of the Driver Support Person's disqualifying status and the potential Consequence of prohibited association and that the Driver or other Person can reasonably avoid the association.
+The Anti-Doping Organization shall also Use reasonable efforts to advise the Driver Support Person who is the subject of the notice to the Driver or other Person that the Driver Support Person may, within 15 days, come forward to the Anti-Doping Organization to explain that the criteria described in Articles 2.10.1 and 2.10.2 do not apply to him or her.
 (Notwithstanding Article 17, this Article applies even when the Driver Support Person's disqualifying conduct occurred prior to the effective date provided in Article 20.7.)